Audio Version: Click Player to Stream or Right Click on Link to Download. For full Audio Library of Past Messages, Click Here Download MP3

 One thing I have learned about this visual way of working … is that it is experiential.
 Try as I may to write about it (and I have) it’s really something that you need to EXPERIENCE in order to ‘get’.
 And, ideally, experience it in an EFFECTIVE application.
 Unfortunately, as more folks enter the field without proper training, they are winging it … and confusing the marketplace in the process.
 However, those who do have proper training and are set up well to apply the four main ways of working visually, are doing good work and turning more and more people onto this effective way of working.
 Good work begets more work (and more organizations willing to try it).

 Also, another thing that you can throw out to skeptical people are the amount of companies (1000s) who have used this over time (going on over 35 years now).
-Here’s a partial client list from my own practice since I moved back to Canada and I’m now just one of hundreds of people doing this work full-time (let alone the tens of thousands doing it part-time or within their regular jobs).
+Since I moved back to Canada and I’m now just one of hundreds of people doing this work full-time (let alone the tens of thousands doing it part-time or within their regular jobs).

 2. IT’S ABOUT ‘THE PROCESS’ SILLY!

 I hate to be the bearer of bad news, but some aspects of the visual work ARE more ‘serious’ than others (and hence an easier pitch to skeptical people).
-If you are trying to persuade skeptics, I suggest you focus on visual applications that are more truly focused on content and process as your first forays (i.e. visual facilitation or visual coaching as opposed to visual recording or high illustrative work … for definitions see 4 main ways of working article)
+If you are trying to persuade skeptics, I suggest you focus on visual applications that are more truly focused on content and process as your first forays (i.e. visual facilitation or visual coaching as opposed to visual recording or high illustrative work.

 The last few years have seen the entry of highly skilled artists and illustrators into the field.
 While this is not a bad thing in and of itself, if those folks do not have proper process understanding, they have a way of skewing the work to be viewed as illustrative in nature as opposed to being a true process aid, i.e. just a bunch of “pretty pictures”.
 Given the live nature of true interactive-visuals work … there shouldn’t be time to do beautiful illustrative work if the practitioner is truly focused on capturing content accurately.
 Content should always come first.
 And the visuals should always be in support of the client’s content (not on what the particular practitioner can or likes to draw).